 The Royal Decree-Law 14/2019 of 31 October could limit online freedoms in Spain and is another regulation approved in reaction to a very specific situation, without a comprehensive analysis of all the areas it will affect.
 Just like in the ongoing debate on encryption and the fight against crime, the Spanish government is justifying new powers to control cyberspace by emphasizing new threats such as data and information theft, hacking, and cyber-attacks against critical.
-The vague statement citing "recent and serious events that have occured in part of the Spanish teritory" is being used to justify the state assuming a wide range of powers, which affect both public and private spheres.
+The vague statement citing "recent and serious events that have occurred in part of the Spanish territory" is being used to justify the state assuming a wide range of powers, which affect both public and private spheres.78 raising concerns with regard to freedom of expression.79

-During the Covid state of alarm, police (Guardia Civil) tracked internet for false news raising concerns with regard to freedom of expression.
+During the Covid state of alarm, police (Guardia Civil) tracked internet for false news